fpereiro/gotoB/tutorial/tutorial.md

 If you want to improve people's lives, creating a web app might be a great way to do so.
 Web apps mean freedom for creators and users.

 That’s why web apps are important.

+### Web standards

+If no one controls the web, how can the web work at all?

+The web works through *standards*.
+Standards are a way of doing things that follow certain rules.
+If you follow the rules of web standards, you can create a web app that can be part of the broader web, without anyone's permission.

+Standards are pretty much like a language.
+To understand others and be understood, you need to speak their language.
+No one is forcing you to speak any specific language, but to speak to someone, you need to do so in a language they understand.
+Web standards are the language of the web.

+The web is actually a collection of standards:

+- [Hypertext Transfer Protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) - also known as HTTP.
+- [Hypertext Markup Language] - also known as HTML.
+- [Cascading Style Sheets](https://en.wikipedia.org/wiki/CSS) - also known as CSS.
+- [Javascript](https://en.wikipedia.org/wiki/JavaScript) - also known as JS.

+All of these standards make up the web.

+The web runs on top of the internet.
+And guess what?
+The internet itself is also powered by standards, such as [DNS](https://en.wikipedia.org/wiki/Domain_Name_System), [TCP/IP](https://en.wikipedia.org/wiki/Internet_protocol_suite), [WiFi](https://en.wikipedia.org/wiki/Wi-Fi) and [Ethernet](https://en.wikipedia.org/wiki/Ethernet).

+Standards are open to anyone and anyone can propose changes to them.
+Large tech companies have a strong say on how standards are shaped, but they do not control them, only influence them.
+Standards change slowly, in order to keep existing things working.

 ## What are web apps?